valecanto/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-vm-size.md

 ## Overview

 When you're creating a SQL Server on Azure VM, carefully consider the type of workload necessary.
 If you're migrating an existing environment, [collect a performance baseline](performance-guidelines-best-practices-collect-baseline.md) to determine your SQL Server on Azure VM requirements.
+Use the vCPU and memory configuration from your source machine as a baseline for migrating a current on-premises SQL Server database to SQL Server on Azure VMs.
+If you have Software Assurance, take advantage of the [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/) to bring your licenses to Azure and save on SQL Server licensing costs.
-If this is a new VM, then create your new SQL Server VM based on your vendor requirements.

-If you're creating a new SQL Server VM with a new application built for the cloud, you can easily size your SQL Server VM as your data and usage requirements evolve.
-Start the development environments with the lower-tier D-Series, B-Series, or Av2-series and grow your environment over time.
+If this is a new VM, then create your new SQL Server VM based on your application requirements.
+If you're creating a new SQL Server VM for a new application built for the cloud, you can easily scale your SQL Server VM as your data and usage requirements evolve.
+Start development environments with the lower-tier D-Series, B-Series, or Av2-series and grow your environment over time.

+Consider the following VM series based on your SQL Server workloads:
+- **Highest memory allocation for mission critical workloads**: The [Mbsv3 and Mbdsv3-series VMs](#mbsv3-and-mbdsv3-series) offers the highest memory allocation in Azure, with the best storage performance.
+- **High I/O throughput-to-vCore ratio**: The [Mbsv3 and Mbdsv3-series VMs](#mbsv3-and-mbdsv3-series) offer the highest throughput-to-vCore ratio of any VM series in any cloud.
+The [Ebdsv5-series VMs](/azure/virtual-machines/ebdsv5-ebsv5-series#ebdsv5-series) offer the second highest throughput-to-vCore ratio in Azure.
+If you don't know the I/O requirements for your SQL Server workload, the [Ebdsv5-series VMs](/azure/virtual-machines/ebdsv5-ebsv5-series#ebdsv5-series) is the one most likely to meet your needs.
+See the [storage](performance-guidelines-best-practices-storage.md) article to learn more.
+- **Parallel processing for larger machines**: The [Msv3 and Mdsv3 series VMs](#msv3-and-mdsv3-series) offer parallel processing, making them good options for larger data warehouse environments.

+SQL Server data warehouse and mission critical environments will often need to scale beyond the 8:1 memory-to-vCore ratio.
+For medium environments, you may want to choose a 16:1 memory-to-vCore ratio, and a 32:1 memory-to-vCore ratio for larger data warehouse environments.

 Use the SQL Server VM marketplace images with the storage configuration in the portal.
 This makes it easier to properly create the storage pools necessary to get the size, IOPS, and throughput necessary for your workloads.
-It's important to choose SQL Server VMs that support premium storage and premium storage caching.
+It's important to choose SQL Server VMs that support premium storage performance.
 See the [storage](performance-guidelines-best-practices-storage.md) article to learn more.

-Currently, the [Ebdsv5-series](/azure/virtual-machines/ebdsv5-ebsv5-series#ebdsv5-series) provides the highest I/O throughput-to-vCore ratio available in Azure.
-If you don't know the I/O requirements for your SQL Server workload, this series is the one most likely to meet your needs.
-See the [storage](performance-guidelines-best-practices-storage.md) article to learn more.

-> [!NOTE]
-> The larger [Ebdsv5-series](/azure/virtual-machines/ebdsv5-ebsv5-series#ebdsv5-series) sizes (48 vCPUs and larger) offer support for NVMe enabled storage access.
-In order to take advantage of this high I/O performance, you must deploy your virtual machine [using NVMe](/azure/virtual-machines/enable-nvme-interface).
-NVMe support for SQL Server marketplace images will be coming soon, but for now you must self-install SQL Server in order to take advantage of NVMe.

-SQL Server data warehouse and mission critical environments will often need to scale beyond the 8 memory-to-vCore ratio.
-For medium environments, you might want to choose a 16 memory-to-vCore ratio, and a 32 memory-to-vCore ratio for larger data warehouse environments.

-SQL Server data warehouse environments often benefit from the parallel processing of larger machines.
-For this reason, the M-series and the Mv2-series are good options for larger data warehouse environments.

-Use the vCPU and memory configuration from your source machine as a baseline for migrating a current on-premises SQL Server database to SQL Server on Azure VMs.
-If you have Software Assurance, take advantage of [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/) to bring your licenses to Azure and save on SQL Server licensing costs.

-## Memory-optimized M-series VMs
+## Memory optimized M-series VMs

 The [M-series](/azure/virtual-machines/m-series) offers vCore counts and memory for some of the largest SQL Server workloads.